NeleSteiner/VisPlots/README.md

 3. Customisable Visuals: Visplots doesn't compromise on customisation options.
 Users can easily tweak plot colors, size and shape of points as well as labels to create visually striking visualisations.
 With the added feature of choosing different colors, users can now personalise their plots to match their unique preferences.
 4. Compatibility: Visplots is designed to be compatible with various data formats commonly used in R, making it seamless to work with data from different sources.

+Please note that the `ggplot2` package is a fundamental part of the `Visplots` package, providing the underlying framework for creating plots in R. Read the References to get in-depth information about the `ggplot2` package and its functionalities.

 Installation
 -----------------